 How you bottle-feed your baby is as important as what’s in the bottle:

 - Warm bottles in a bowl of hot water or in a bottle warmer.
-Never use a microwave; it can create hot spots that can burn your baby’s mouth.
-Check the temperature of the milk by first swirling it and then squeezing a little inside your wrist.
+Never use a microwave; it can create hot spots that can burn your baby’s mouth (the AAP also recommends not microwaving plastics as the heat can cause chemicals to leak into baby’s formula or breastmilk).
+Check the temperature of the milk by first swirling it and then squeezing a little on the inside part of your wrist.

 - Always hold your baby while feeding him.
 It helps you bond and learn to read your baby’s feeding cues.

 - Keep baby’s head straight to help him swallow.

 - Safety tip: Never prop the bottle.
 It can make him choke and raises the risk of ear infections.

 - Take breaks to burp baby.
 This helps slow down a fast eater so he has time to recognize he’s getting full.